-Pupils will do some of their geography in their Big Books as well as their individual books.
+Pupils will complete some of their geography in their class big books as well as their individual books.
 These will be marked as and when is necessary to give pupils feedback both written and verbal.
-Verbal feedback should be given throughout the lesson.
-Children are to be given advice on how to improve.
+Verbal feedback should be provided throughout the learning so that children can be given advice on how to improve.
 Teachers should feedback to pupils as they feel necessary.